emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-To further test how multiple inheritance work for dataclasses, we will go ahead and create other functions, then perfrom some multiple inheritance here.
+To test how multiple **inheritance** works in dataclasses, we create other classes, which inherit two or three dataclass objects.

-We go ahead to add other roles and policies for employees.
+Let's go ahead and create **roles** and **policies**, which will be inherited and used by other classes.

 ```python
 from dataclasses import dataclass